Havret/dotnet-activemq-artemis-client/README.md

 var consumer = await connection.CreateConsumerAsync("a1", QueueRoutingType.Anycast);
 ```

-As soon as the subscription is set up, the messages will be delivered automatically as the arrive, and then buffered inside consumer object.
-The amount of buffered messages can be controlled by `Consumer Credit`.
-In order to actually get a message, simply call `ReceiveAsync` on `IConsumer`.
+As soon as the subscription is set up, the messages will be delivered automatically as they arrive, and then buffered inside consumer object.
+The number of buffered messages can be controlled by `Consumer Credit`.
+In order to get a message, simply call `ReceiveAsync` on `IConsumer`.

 ```
 var message = await consumer.ReceiveAsync();
 ```

-If there are no messages buffered `ReceiveAsync` will asynchronously wait, and returns as soon as the new message appears on the client.
+If there are no messages buffered `ReceiveAsync` will asynchronously wait and returns as soon as the new message appears on the client.

 This operation can potentially last an indefinite amount of time (if there are no messages), `ReceiveAsync` accepts `CancellationToken` that can be used to cancel the operation.